Darin Hinshaw: Kentucky

 Hinshaw was named the co-offensive coordinator and quarterbacks coach at Kentucky in 2016, following Cincinnati offensive coordinator Eddie Gran.
+Hinshaw was the "eye in the sky" in the Press box, while Gran was the on field coach.
+Hinshaw frequently called third-down plays since Gran is known for his conservative calls while Hinshaw was known for his aggressive playcalling.
+After the 2016–2017 seasons, Gran was criticized for his excessively conservative playcalling compared to his time at Cincinnati.

-He helped lead Kentucky to the best season in school history (10-3) and the Citrus Bowl victory against Penn State.
-The Wildcat offense generated 2,000 rushing yards and 2,000 passing yards three times (2016, 2017 and 2018) during Hinshaw’s tenure, the first time in school history Kentucky accomplished that in three straight seasons.
-He helped mentor wide receiver and kick returner Lynn Bowden to learn to play quarterback.
-Under Henshaw’s guidance, he excelled and later was honored Manning Award Quarterback of the Week and later won the Paul Hornung Award.
-He and Gran were fired after the 2020 season when the Kentucky offense ranked towards the bottom in many offensive categories.
+In 2018, they switched to a more aggressive-up tempo Hinshaw-influenced spread offense which led Kentucky to the best season in school history (10-3) and the Citrus Bowl victory against Penn State.
+They had a successful year in 2019 posting a (8-5) record.
+Hinshaw helped mentor wide receiver and kick returner Lynn Bowden to learn to play quarterback in 2019.
+Under Hinshaw’s guidance, he excelled and was honored Manning Award Quarterback of the Week and later won the Paul Hornung Award.
+Kentucky's offense generated 2,000 rushing yards and 2,000 passing yards three times (2016, 2017 and 2018) during Hinshaw’s tenure, the first time in school history Kentucky accomplished that in three straight seasons.

 UAB

 UAB Interim Head coach Bryant Vincent announced the hiring of Hinshaw on July 29, 2022.
 At UAB as the offensive coordinator, the program set multiple records for total yards (5,697), rushing yards (3,063), yards per game (438.2) and rushing yards per game (235.6).
 Under his leadership, UAB running back DeWayne McBride turned in the most decorated season in school history, finishing the regular season as the nation's leading rusher with 1,713 yards.
 McBride would earn the Walter Camp second-team All-America honors, as well as being named the Conference USA Offensive Player of the Year and a first-team Conference USA selection.
+Four O-linemen and two wide receivers were named all-conference team.